linbingru/am-eegnet/README.md

 - EEGLAB == v2021.1

 ## Usage
-To use this package, place the contents of this folder in your PYTHONPATH environment variable.
-Then, one can simply import any model and configure it as
+To use this package, place the AM_EEGModels.ipynb file in your project folder.
+Then, one can simply use this model as
 ```
 from AM_EEGModels import AM_EEGNet